totenkopf7/Auto-Quote_Sender/README.md

 Add your email address, email password, and the desired person's email address and run the "main.py" file.

 # Note
-If you use gmail to send emails consider turning "Less Secure Apps" option ON to be able to sign in automatically when running this tool.
+If you use Gmail mail service to send emails please go to this link first: https://accounts.google.com/displayunlockcaptcha to allow access and avoid login issues while running the program.